MySQL

 STRING NOT NULL

-The type of change operation for the row.
+The change type of the row.

 • +I: INSERT message